 B a Conscious Consumer with Certified B Corps and Benefit Corporations

 When companies change from doing good to being good, the movement for the greater good grows exponentially.
-If you’ve ever wondered the difference between a B Corp. is vs. a benefit corporation, read on!
+If you’ve ever wondered the difference between a B Corp. and a benefit corporation, read on!

 What are B Corps and Benefit Corporations?